anionDev/GRYVAPaperServer/ReadMe.md

 ### Volumes

-Using volumes is recommended to preserve data.
-The available folder for a volume is:
+Using volumes is recommended to persist and preserve data.
+The available folders for shared volumes are:

 - `/Workspace/Shared/Configuration`: This folder contains all configurations of the hosted server.
 - `/Workspace/Shared/Data`: This folder contains all stored world-data the hosted server.